Firefighters battle to curb wildfire before winds return

 Firefighters had almost contained a huge fire near Yosemite National Park.

-Amanda Myers reported from Los Angeles.
-AP journalists Michael Balsamo and Christopher Weber in Los Angeles contributed to this story.
+Myers reported from Los Angeles.
+AP journalists Michael Balsamo and Christopher Weber in Los Angeles and Amy Taxin in Orange County contributed to this story.